arxanas/git-branchless/README.md

 Currently, `git undo` can't undo the following.
 You can find the design document to handle some of these cases in [issue #10](https://github.com/arxanas/git-branchless/issues/10).

 - "Uncommitting" a commit by undoing the commit and restoring its changes to the working copy.
-  - In stock Git, this can be accomplished with `git reset --soft HEAD^` followed by `git restore .`.
+  - In stock Git, this can be accomplished with `git reset HEAD^`.
   - This scenario would be better implemented with a custom `git uncommit` command instead.
 See [issue #3](https://github.com/arxanas/git-branchless/issues/3).
 - Undoing the staging or unstaging of files.
 This is tracked by issue #10 above.
 - Undoing back into the _middle_ of a conflict, such that `git status` shows a message like `path/to/file (both modified)`, so that you can resolve that specific conflict differently.
 This is tracked by issue #10 above.